 Bylaws and Policies

-The 2013-2017 Strategic Plan is the third consecutive quadrennial plan created to provide guidance for the programming, service and operational decisions of Wheelchair Basketball Canada.
-Significant progress was made as an organization in progressing through the 2008-2012 objectives.
-The 2013-2017 Strategic Plan has been designed to build on those strengths and to address the challenges and issues identified during the planning process.
+The 2017-2020 Strategic Plan is the fourth consecutive quadrennial plan created to provide guidance for the programming, service and operational decisions of Wheelchair Basketball Canada.

 - 2012 Annual Report

 The Wheelchair Basketball Canada Hosting Manual is a resource intended to help guide Provincial Sporting Organizations:

 - With the bidding procedures for hosting the Canadian Wheelchair Basketball League (CWBL) National Championships

 From time to time issues may arise that have not been addressed in this document.
 If you have any concerns, please contact the National Office.
 Wheelchair Basketball Canada will notify the Domestic Committee of all concerns raised and will subsequently review the concerns at the annual meeting.
 Any such modifications to the hosting manual shall be made in accordance with the recommendations set forth by the Domestic Committee.